Updated: August 2021

 Your privacy matters to us.
 Whether you are an existing customer or a new user, we understand that your information has to be protected.
 Not only because we are bound by the Australian Privacy Act.
 Or because some of you may be affected by the regulation in other countries.
 But because your information is precious.

 The policy explains why and when we collect your personal information, and what we do with it.
 It also tells you how you can access and update that information.

 It’s simple.
 We collect information to provide better services to our customers.

-This can happen online or on the phone when you sign up for a service.
-We will collect information such as your name, ABN, address, phone number, email address or credit card.
+This can happen when you sign up for a service.
+We will collect information such as your name, ABN, address, phone number, email address or payment details.
 We may also collect information when you email us or respond to surveys or other communications.
 We supply some of our services through resellers and they will also provide customer information to us.

 How we use your information

 If you contact us, we will use your information to provide support.
 From time to time, we will also need to notify you of maintenance windows, system changes and other matters that may affect your service.
 We also use your information for billing purposes and credit control.
 When your service term ends, we will need to send you renewal notices or extensions.
 These are just some of the ways we use your information.